Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 Multifamily projects demand consistency, especially in cabinets and countertops that tenants interact with daily.
 A subcontractor without a QA/QC system invites rework and tenant complaints.

-Look for:
+Look out for:

-Formal shop drawing submittals and approval process
+Missing or incomplete shop drawing submittals and approvals

-On-site quality supervisors or crew leads
+Lack of on-site quality supervisors or crew leads

 7. Poor Coordination with Other Trades